 Reverb is one of the most common and powerful tools for producers and mixing engineers.
 We naturally get a sense of reverb in the physical world.

 For example, if you were to sing in a bathroom or empty church hall, your voice will sound much more roomier.
 Reverb plugins recreate this effect by emulating the process by which sound reflects off of different surfaces.
 It is produced through a formula called the Sabine Equation.

 The main use of a reverb plugin is to provide depth and space to the listener.
 Reverb also accentuates the natural harmonics of a sound, so it can be used to add warmth or smooth out rough edges of harsher signals.

 These plugins come in a variety of shapes and sizes, but a few that we can recommend are:

 The Abbey Road Reverb Plates by Waves was created to emulate the studio sound of the famous Abbey Road, arguably the most famous studio in the world.
 It’s where all the great classics (especially out of England) were engineered… so if you’re a Beatles fan or just love a warmer, intimate sound, this audio effect will take you there without any hassle.

 WA Production Mutant Reverb

 Mutant reverb is designed to convert a mono reverb to stereo, giving the plugin an intense widening effect.
 There’s a built-in high pass filter as well as a whole separate section dedicated to sidechaining labeled as “ducking”.
 Notably, you can adjust the tail of the reverb on the top portion of the interface to ensure that your processed sound doesn’t bleed too much into the signal itself.
+This feature alone makes it one of the best mixing plugins to have since it combines two plugins, and two mixing techniques, into one.
 For stereo imaging, you can toggle the size of the space the reverb is in as well as “smooth” the sonic landscape.